START-Hack/SIX_STARTHACK24/README.md

 The winning team will get a set of prizes including:
 - 500 CHF Digitec voucher per person
-- invitation in the Swiss Stock Exchange for a CEO pitch
+- Invitation to SIX for a management pitch